linhnguyen-gt/new-react-native-zustand-react-query/README.md

 ## 🏗️ Architecture Overview

-The project follows Clean Architecture principles to maintain:
+The project follows a simplified but well-organized architecture to maintain:

 - 🎯 Separation of concerns
-- 🔄 Dependency inversion
 - 📦 Modularity
 - 🧪 Testability
+- 🔄 Maintainability

 ### Layer Responsibilities